666serpent/arch-rice-with-oomox/README.md

 Awesome for fonts in polybar and also some of the nerd fonts https://github.com/ryanoasis/nerd-fonts

-zsh is the main shell
+zsh is the main shell with oh-my-zsh